Updated February 2020

-Best resort with en suite kitchens: Long Bay Resort
+Best resort with en suite kitchens: Long Bay Beach Club

 The resort also has two and three-bedroom villas that offer large decks with gas grills, as well as a kitchen.
 These could be a great choice for larger families or multi-generational families traveling together.

 This is probably the best fit for families with multiple kids who can entertain each other, and extended families or groups.

 We took the ferry across to St. Thomas to check out the Ritz Carlton, tucked away on 30 acres of its own on the island’s east end.

 Book it!
 Find the best available rates for this hotel on TripAdvisor.)

 The beachfront hotel is the only one of the four to offer a kids’ club, its well-known Ritz-Kids program for 5-to-12-year-olds, which will operate for even one child (handy for off-season travelers).

 There is also the resort’s Ambassadors of the Environment program that families with kids ages 5 to 12 or 9 and up can do together.